dward2/BME547/Assignments/final_image_processor.md

   computer.
   + Allow the user to select an ECG data file from the local computer.
-This ECG data should then be analyzed for heart rate in beats per minute, display the resulting heart rate in the GUI, and display the an image of the ECG trace in the interface.
+This ECG data should then be analyzed for heart rate in beats per minute, display the resulting heart rate in the GUI, and display an image of the ECG trace in the interface.
   + Upon user command, issue a RESTful API request to your server to upload whatever information is entered above.
 The interface should only allow this